 Researching your family tree can become a very expensive hobby the further back you go and depending on the goals you set yourself you might find it starts to break the bank.
 Some people are only interested in a few branches of their tree and so can breeze through these without paying much in the way of purchasing certificates and subscriptions to online sources.
-Below are a few tips that can help you manage the money you spend on your research.
+Below are a few tips that can help you manage the money you spend on your research and research your family tree on a budget.

 1.Save up all your sources and get them all within the same month